 With the 15th anniversary of Sept.
 11 coming up, now is the perfect time to talk to your kids about what happened that day, and how the attacks changed the world for everyone.
 Time suggested you set aside some time when you won't be interrupted and when you're confident enough to be direct and honest, without being graphic.

 No matter how you've healed in the years since the attacks, you know in your gut that this is something you need to speak to your children about.
 But it's perfectly OK to have trepidations about what to say, or how to say it.
 The following are suggestions on how to explain 9/11 to young people, because it is still a tender topic for many people.

 1Ask What They Know About 9/11

-According to PBS, you might start a conversation about 9/11 by asking what your child knows and what other kids at school are saying about the events that happened on September 11.
-You might also be surprised what your kid has picked up from the news.
-So, it's always a good idea to begin a conversation with your child by seeing what he or she already knows, which might be more than you think.
+According to PBS, you might start a conversation about 9/11 by asking what your child knows and what other kids at school are saying about the events that happened on Sept.
+11. You might also be surprised what your kid has picked up from the news.
+So, it's always a good idea to begin a conversation with your child by seeing what they already know, which might be more than you think.

 2Use A Book